nedieyassin/pocketbase-gogen/README.md

  - The `Id` field is marked as a system field and thus will not have getters/setters generated.
  - The `health` field is a PocketBase select type field which is always represented as an `int` (or `[]int` for multi select types) in the template.
 The field comment marks this fact.
  - The relation type fields `account` and `children` are already typed with the other template structs.
+ - All template structs have a `// collection-name:` comment on their first field that stores the original collection name.

  ### Now running `pocketbase-gogen generate`